National Museum of Modern Art, Tokyo: Crafts Gallery

-In 1977, the museum opened an annex, the Kōgeikan Crafts Gallery, that collects and exhibits textiles, ceramics, lacquer, and other Japanese crafts as well as craft and design from around the world dating from the late 19th century to the present.
+In 1977, the museum opened an annex, the Kōgeikan Crafts Gallery, that collects and exhibits textiles, ceramics, lacquer, and other Japanese crafts, as well as crafts and designs from around the world dating from the late 19th century to the present.
 Its collection focus in particular is the work of Japanese Living National Treasures.
 The Crafts Gallery maintains its own research library.

-In 2020, as part of the Japanese government's policy to revitalize local areas, the Crafts Gallery was relocated to Kanazawa and the National Crafts Museum was opened there.
-Even after the relocation, the official name is still the National Museum of Modern Art, Tokyo Craft Gallery.
+In 2020, as part of the Japanese government's policy to revitalize local areas, the Crafts Gallery was relocated to Kanazawa, and the National Crafts Museum was opened there.
+Its official name is still the National Museum of Modern Art, Tokyo Craft Gallery.

 National Film Center

-Up until April 2018, the National Museum of Modern Art housed the National Film Center (NFC), which was Japan's only public institution devoted to cinema.
-In April 2018, the NFC became independent of the Art Museum and was officially elevated to the rank of a national museum under the name the National Film Archive of Japan.
+Until April 2018, the National Museum of Modern Art housed the National Film Center (NFC), which was Japan's only public institution devoted to cinema.
+In April 2018, the NFC became independent of the art museum and was officially elevated to the rank of a national museum under the name the National Film Archive of Japan.

 Union catalog

-The "Union Catalog of the Collections of the National Art Museums, Japan" is a consolidated catalog of material held by the four Japanese national art museums—the National Museum of Modern Art in Kyoto (MOMAK), the National Museum of Modern Art in Tokyo (MOMAT), the National Museum of Art in Osaka (NMAO), and the National Museum of Western Art in Tokyo (NMWA):
+The "Union Catalog of the Collections of the National Art Museums, Japan" is a consolidated catalog of material held by this museum and the other three Japanese national art museums—the National Museum of Modern Art, Kyoto (MOMAK), the National Museum of Art, Osaka (NMAO), and the National Museum of Western Art (NMWA).
+The online version of the union catalog is under construction, with only selected works available at this time.